mayankeshmishra/Rock-Paper-Scissor/README.md

 1. Clone the Project by running the command
    `git clone https://github.com/mayankeshmishra/rock-paper-scissor.git`
+2. Checkout to develop branch by running the command `git checkout develop`
-2. Make sure to use the nvm version mentioned in the nvmrc file, for that run the command `nvm use`
+3. Make sure to use the nvm version mentioned in the nvmrc file, for that run the command `nvm use`
-3. Install the dependencies of the project, run the command `npm install`
+4. Install the dependencies of the project, run the command `npm install`
-4. run the project
+5. run the project
    `npm start`

 ## Available Scripts